kaizen-ai/kaizenflow/docs/Tools-PyCharm.md

 ## Current situation

-So far we have been using 1) but it seems to require lots of memory and CPU and it's not really fast
+Approach 1) seems to require lots of memory and CPU and it's not really fast.

-2. works but it's a pain to set-up
+Approach 2) works but it's a pain to set-up and slow.

 We want to try with 3)

 - TODO(gp): @Juraj pls a short tutorial on how to install

 - TODO(gp): @Juraj understand if it works, if it's fast, and if it requires less memory

-- In other terms it's just PyCharm a memory hog or the PyCharm + VNC combo?
-- Note that once we start running tests, notebooks, and so on things will get even worse

 # How to run our cmamp container directly from PyCharm